 How to Make a Frozen Pink Tea Latte

-The puree goes into a saucepan with a half cup of sugar and another half cup of water.
+Put the puree into a saucepan with a half cup of sugar and another half cup of water.

 Bring the strawberry simple syrup to a boil then lower heat to a simmer.

-Infuse rose buds, green tea, and hibiscus in simple syrup.
+STEP 4: Infuse rose buds, green tea, and hibiscus in simple syrup for 5 minutes.

 Cut the rose buds in half before infusing them into the simple syrup.